krumberg/cmake_go/README.md

 ASAN
 ----

-In addition to binding together Go and C/C++ this project also incorporate ASAN support.
+In addition to binding together Go and C/C++ this project also incorporates ASAN support.

 Examples
 --------